The upper portion of the McKenzie River is popular for fishing, rafting, drift-boating, and kayaking.

 At a Glance

-The navigable reach of the river begins at Olallie Boat Launch, 11 located miles east of McKenzie Bridge at Olallie Campground.
+The navigable reach of the river begins at Olallie Boat Launch, located 11 miles east of McKenzie Bridge, OR, at Olallie Campground.

 There are seven public boat launches located between Olallie Creek and Blue River.
 The Forest Service manages Olallie, Frissell, Paradise, McKenzie Bridge and Bruckart launches.
 No fees are required to use these launches.

 Launch sites on the Upper McKenzie River are generally primitive.
-They are at Ollalie Campground (milepost 13), Frissell Carpenter (MP 16), Paradise Campground (MP 54), McKenzie Trailhead (MP 52), McKenzie Bridge Campground (MP 49), and Bruckart (MP 45).
-The first two are east of the Highway 242 cutoff, thus the milepost change.
+They are at Ollalie Campground (milepost 13), Frissell Carpenter (milepost 16), Paradise Campground (milepost 54), McKenzie Trailhead (milepost 52), McKenzie Bridge Campground (milepost 49), and Bruckart (milepost 45).
+The first two are east of the Highway 242 cutoff..

 Several campgrounds that also include day use picnic areas are located along the river corridor.